-In all the days that we spend in the kitchen, one dilemma every parent, cook and most specially multitasking mothers or guardians would have is to drop everything to give your child a glass of drinking water.
+In all the days that we spend in the kitchen, one dilemma every parent, cook and most especially multitasking mothers or guardians would have is to drop everything to give your child a glass of drinking water.

-Have you ever felt the annoyance of having to switch from mains water to filtered drinking water on separate taps.
+Have you ever felt the annoyance of having to switch from mains water to filtered drinking water on separate taps?

 The new Swedia Otto gives access to both mains water and drinking filtered water all in the same tap.
 With 2 levers to control each line, mains water flows through the aerator while filtered water flows from the centre.